wp732/ssc_assignment_1/README.md

 # SSC assignment 4 (package publishing and SBOMs)

-The instructions for how the commands were installed and run are in docs/assignment4_readme.txt
+The instructions for how the commands were installed and run for following are in docs/assignment4_readme.txt

+Part 1: Publishing packages to PyPi via poetry publish

+Part 2: SBOM generation and package attestation